linode/docs/docs/websites/chef/beginners-guide-chef.md

 ## Nodes

-A *node* is anything set to run the chef-client.
-This can be anything, as long as it is being maintained by Chef.
+A *node* is a system configured to run the chef-client.
+This can be any system, as long as it is being maintained by Chef.

 Nodes are validated through the `validator.pem` and `client.pem` certificates that are created on the node when it is bootstrapped.
 All nodes must be bootstrapped over SSH as either the root user or a user with elevated privileges.